 Adopting or Amending Clawback Policies Vote for on proposals asking companies to adopt or amend "clawback" polices.
 Vote for on proposals asking companies to disclose annually whether the Board recouped any incentive compensation from any senior executive using "clawback" polices.
 Disclosure Related to Opioid Risks Vote for on proposals asking companies to disclose how the board monitors opioid-related risks.

-Disclosure Related to Opioid Risks Vote for on proposals asking companies to disclose how the board monitors opioid-related risks.
-Rou utine Business Accept Financial Statements and Statutory Reports Generally vote for approval of financial statements and director and auditor reports, unless the following apply, in which case we will vote on case-by-case basis: There are concerns about the accounts presented or audit procedures used; or The company is not responsive to shareholder questions about specific items that should be publicly disclosed.
+Routine Business Accept Financial Statements and Statutory Reports Generally vote for approval of financial statements and director and auditor reports, unless the following apply, in which case we will vote on case-by-case basis: • There are concerns about the accounts presented or audit procedures used; or • The company is not responsive to shareholder questions about specific items that should be publicly disclosed.
 Approve Allocation of Income and Dividends Vote for approval of the allocation of income, unless: The dividend payout ratio has been consistently below 30 percent without adequate explanation; or The payout is excessive given the company's financial position.
-Approve Dividends Vote for approval of the allocation of income, unless: The dividend payout ratio has been consistently below 30 percent without adequate explanation; or The payout is excessive given the company's financial position.
-Accept Consolidated Financial Statements and Statutory Reports Generally vote for approval of financial statements and director and auditor reports, unless: There are concerns about the accounts presented or audit procedures used; or The company is not responsive to shareholder questions about specific items that should be publicly disclosed.
-Approve Financial Statements, Allocation of Income, and Discharge Directors Generally vote for discharge of directors, including members of the management board and/or supervisory board, unless there is reliable information about significant and compelling controversies that the board is not fulfilling its fiduciary duties such as the following, which we vote on case-by-case basis: A lack of oversight or actions by board members which invoke shareholder distrust related to malfeasance or poor supervision, such as operating in private or company interest rather than in shareholder interest; Any legal issues (e.g. civil/criminal) aiming to hold the board responsible for breach of trust in the past or related to currently alleged actions yet to be confirmed
+Approve Dividends Vote for approval of the allocation of income, unless: > The dividend payout ratio has been consistently below 30 percent without adequate explanation; or > The payout is excessive given the company's financial position.
+Accept Consolidated Financial Statements and Statutory Reports Generally vote for approval of financial statements and director and auditor reports, unless: > There are concerns about the accounts presented or audit procedures used; or > The company is not responsive to shareholder questions about specific items that should be publicly disclosed.
+Approve Financial Statements, Allocation of Income, and Discharge Directors Generally vote for discharge of directors, including members of the management board and/or supervisory board, unless there is reliable information about significant and compelling controversies that the board is not fulfilling its fiduciary duties such as the following, which we vote on case-by-case basis: > A lack of oversight or actions by board members which invoke shareholder distrust related to malfeasance or poor supervision, such as operating in private or company interest rather than in shareholder interest; > Any legal issues (e.g. civil/criminal) aiming to hold the board responsible for breach of trust in the past or related to currently alleged actions yet to be confirmed